phthien241/SimpleGameWebsite/README.md

 # TECH STACKS & LIBRARIES

-This project is built using Angular, Tailwind CSS, Node.js, MySQL and a combination of popular libraries and middlewares and other technologies:
+This project is built using ReactJS, Node.js, NoSQL (MongoDB) and a combination of popular libraries and middlewares and other technologies:
 - Express.js: Fast, unopinionated web application framework.
 - Mongoose: Elegant MongoDB object modeling for Node.js.
 - body-parser: Middleware to parse incoming request bodies.